axil/rust-magic/README.md

 ## Syntax highlighting

-Run the following snippet in a python jupyter cell to enable rust syntax highlighting in %%rust cells:
+To enable rust syntax highlighting in %%rust cells run the following snippet in a python jupyter cell:
 ```
 from notebook.services.config import ConfigManager
 c = ConfigManager()